Display to header level

 The conservation purposes may include protecting natural habitat, water quality, or scenic views; ensuring that the land is always available for farming, forestry, or outdoor recreational use; or protecting other values provided by open land.

 Land trusts work cooperatively with landowners to complete real estate transactions, sometimes purchasing property interests and sometimes accepting donations of those interests.

 Land trusts also work to ensure that land previously acquired or placed under easement is properly conserved.
 They seek to bring lasting conservation benefits—permanent improvements—to communities.

 Some land trusts own and operate preserves and recreation areas that are open to the public.
 Others own no land at all but hold conservation easements.
 Others work to acquire and then transfer land of significance to governments for use as parks, trails, game lands, or other public spaces.
 Some engage in all of these activities.

 A land trust is defined by what it does, not by what it is named.
-Organizations such as the Northcentral Pennsylvania Conservancy, the Foundation for Sustainable Forests, The Conservation Fund, and the French & Pickering Creeks Conservation Trust are all land trusts, but none use the term land trust in their names.
+Organizations such as Berks Nature, the Northcentral Pennsylvania Conservancy, Natural Lands, the Foundation for Sustainable Forests, and the French & Pickering Creeks Conservation Trust are all land trusts, but none use the term land trust in their names.

 Conversely, land development companies can and sometimes do include land trust in their names.
 These entities are not related to the land trusts described in this guide.